HigashiSan/Next-Generation-Character-Rendering/Face/README.md

 #### Main rendering methods

-How to calculate diffuse : normal diffuse + SSS + amnient
+How to calculate diffuse : normal diffuse + SSS + ambient

 How to calculate specular : Dual Lobe Specular / Kelemen specular